-The objective of our model is to analyze the motivations of heterogeneous workers and firms to post/accept contracts of either type (i.e. ZHC or regular).
+The objective of our model is to analyze the incentives of heterogeneous workers and firms to post/accept contracts of either type (i.e. ZHC or regular).
 In addition, we provide an understanding of the equilibrium stocks and flows between employment in either contract type and unemployment.

 In our framework, time t is discrete and the economy is populated by heterogeneous workers and firms who have a common discount factor $\beta \in (0, 1)$.
 Our focus is on the labour market segment of low-paid occupations, we assume that all matches pay the minimum wage, denoted w.
 Firms choose what type of job to create at the point of advertising vacancies.
 They are not allowed to change the nature of the contract beyond this point.
-Search is random and the contact rates of workers with vacancies of either type reflect the relative numbers of vacancies for Z and R contracts: λ_Z and λ_R .
+Search is random and the contact rates for unemployed workers and for vacant jobs are λ_u and λ_f respectively.
 When employed, workers under Z contracts may choose to search on-the-job.
-If they do their relative search intensity is s_e .
+If they do their relative search intensity is x and their contact rate is $\lambda_e = x \cdot \lambda_u$.
 Job destruction is exogenous and depends on the contract type: δ_Z and δ_R .9